MY PIECE WAS USED FOR THE SAI AD!

 $195 includes materials

-A totem, like a talisman or other empowered object, is a symbolic way to represent a person or group and tell a story.
-In this workshop, we will employ exercises such as collage on paper and sketching in clay to collect and play around with images, ideas, stories, forms and surfaces that you might want to incorporate into your creations.
-From these source materials, you will develop and design one or more totems to make in clay.
+A totem is one or more objects that helps tell the story of an individual or group.
+Totems, like shrines and other empowered objects, are a way to zero in on what inspires you or is meaningful.
+In this workshop, we will employ exercises such as collage on paper and sketching in clay to collect and play with images, ideas, stories, forms and surfaces that you might want to incorporate.
+From these source materials, we will develop and design one or more totems to make in clay.
 You may end up with a number of standalone pieces or pieces and parts for a stacking totem.
-You're invited to scale your work to a size that best suits your objectives for the week and comfort level, and within that scale, I will provide guidance and instruction in construction.
-We’ll look at approaches to stacking totems that are key to the design process.
-Some handbuilding experience is helpful. .
+You are invited to scale your work to a size that best suits your objectives for the week and comfort level, and within that scale, I will provide guidance and instruction in construction.
+We’ll look at a couple of approaches to stacking totems that are key to the design process.
+Some handbuilding experience is helpful, but not required.

 Ongoing classes provide an opportunity to devote a regularly scheduled time to learning and creating among a small group of like-minded souls in a supportive atmosphere.
 You will discover and pursue your own image vocabulary, learning ceramic techniques as needed to bring your vision into form.
 As you focus on your own clay projects, instruction is available in basic hand-building methods, and individualized instruction and feedback provided.
 Advice on glazing and finishing with alternative materials.
 Process-oriented exercises, clay tools, a generous selection of glazes, and a range of art materials are always available.